mauriciovigolo/nexus-ilegacy/README.md

 2. Options

 **General options** (valid for maven, nuget and npm):

     * --repoUrl - repository URL
     * --version - show the current version
     * --help - display help
     * --output -change the output log file.
 Default is ./nilegacy-YYYYMMDDHHmmss.log

 **Options available only for maven**:

-    * --repositoryId -repository ID as configured in Maven's settings.xml
+    * --repositoryId - repository ID as configured in Maven's settings.xml
     * --generatePom - if specified will force the pom generation, otherwise, will use the same name of the jar file for the pom
     * --groupId - group ID must be informed if generatePom is true